menu

 Seeking Out Those High Grades

-When someone cracks open a booster pack of Legends or Arabian Nights, they don’t just open a Magus of the Moat or Shahrazad, or any array of cards from these classic sets.
+When someone cracks open a booster pack of Legends or Arabian Nights, they don’t just open a Moat or Shahrazad, or any array of cards from these classic sets.
 They open near mint copies of these cards.
 If they’re lucky, they may even open grade-worthy copies of these cards.
 That is a whole new ballgame.

 Consider this: I’ve been in the market for a nicely graded Shahrazad for a while now.
 I think it would be neat to have the card in a BGS case on display on my shelf at home.
 I figure if a near mint copy is worth around $600, maybe a graded 9.0 copy would be slightly more.